-- Strengthen energy security with S&T breakthroughs that enable diverse domestic sources of energy together with efficient, reliable energy storage and delivery systems resilient to physical and cyberattacks as well as natural hazards. - Lead in the science, methods, and technologies that reduce atmospheric carbon dioxide (CO2), capture and recycle CO2 into fuels, chemicals, and other innovative products, and indefinitely store CO2 in terrestrial, soil, and geologic systems. - Enhance our understanding of the Earth system through improved simulations and data gathering, and assessments of energy-climate risks and possible mitigation strategies.
+- Enhance our understanding of Earth and energy systems through improved simulations and data gathering, analysis of climate, weather, and malicious risks, and assessments of mitigation strategies. - Enable access to diverse domestic energy resources together with efficient, reliable energy storage and delivery systems resilient to physical and cyber attacks as well as natural hazards. - Lead in the science, methods, and technologies that reduce atmospheric carbon dioxide (CO2), capture and recycle CO2 into innovative, value-added products, and indefinitely store CO2 in terrestrial, soil, and geologic systems. - Advance scenario modeling integrating regional climate projections and potential impacts to infrastructure, water availability, and other critical resources.